tgvaughan/bacter/README.md

 New development road map
 ------------------------

+Phase 1:
 - [x] Update ARG state node
-- [ ] Update existing ARG density, likelihood and simulation code to work with the new state *IN PROGRESS*
+- [x] Update existing ARG density, likelihood and simulation code to work with the new state
+- [ ] Update operators to work with new state *IN PROGRESS*

+Phase 2:
 - [ ] ARG simulator for new model (allow for model misspec analysis)
 - [ ] ARG density under new model
+- [ ] ARG operators for new model

 Old road map (legacy)